LesegoManne/LesegoManne/README.md

 - 👋 Hi, I’m @LesegoManne
 - 👀 I’m interested in art, design, development, reading and yoga.
 - 🌱 I’m currently learning spanish and react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: segomanne@gmail.com

 <!---
 LesegoManne/LesegoManne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.